-Almost all economists and policy experts agree that the cheapest and most efficient way to reduce emissions of carbon dioxide and other greenhouse gases is to “put a price on carbon.”
+Almost all economists and policy experts agree that the cheapest and most efficient way to reduce emissions of carbon dioxide and other greenhouse gases is to put a price on carbon.
 Doing so would make all business and personal investment and purchase decisions reflect the anticipated costs to society of the emissions resulting from those decisions.

 In June 2015 the CEOs of the six largest European oil companies wrote to the UN requesting a dialogue and negotiation about setting a single European or global price on carbon.
 The heads of the International Monetary Fund, the World Bank, and a number of countries have joined the call.

 One way to price carbon is to create a cap-and-trade system.
-But this approach could not pass Congress in 2010 and is now widely considered a non-starter.
+But this approach could not pass Congress during the Obama Administration and is now widely considered a non-starter.
 Moreover, cap-and-trade systems put in place in Europe, California and the Northeastern U.S. states have shown that in legislating these systems too many credits tend to be given away to powerful interest groups.
 Another problem is targets that are not ambitious enough.
 This has led to wide price instability and eventually to artificially low prices, thus crippling the system’s effectiveness in maximizing emissions reductions.
 Prices in cap-and-trade systems, at least without a set “floor” price, will inevitably be at least somewhat volatile, robbing the system of the predictability needed for long-term business decision-making.